-Cleanrooms prevent powdery mildew (PM) with tight vapor pressure gradients, air flow and humidity control.
-Well engineered air flow systems with HEPA filtration avoid recirculating airborne pathogens and fungal spores.
+Cleanrooms prevent powdery mildew (PM) with tight vapor pressure gradients, air flow, and humidity control.
+Well engineered airflow systems with HEPA filtration avoid recirculating airborne pathogens and fungal spores.
 Laminar flows minimize the congregation of dirty air, smooth thermal gradients, and regulate humidity variation during air changes.
 The result is a stabilized pressure that moves air methodically through a canopy.
 Evaporation and temperature variation is more methodical, therefore pressure variance is less pronounced and more controlled.
 Oscillating fans spread contamination throughout a space, therefore sacrificing cleanliness.
-Laminar air flow is filtered and recirculated with precision, thus contamination is avoided before pesticide application is required.
+Laminar airflow is filtered and recirculated with precision, thus contamination is avoided before a pesticide application is required.

 “By creating a vapor pressure deficit [VPD, the difference between the amount of moisture in the air and what the air can hold at that temperature] in the flowering bays of our 2-acre greenhouse with our … automated environmental control system, Strawberry Fields has been able to prevent the growth of powdery mildew and Botrytis on over 25,000 lbs. of cultivated marijuana and has passed roughly 200 microbial tests, making it safe for consumption and available for wholesale,” explains Samuel Thoman, chief of business development for Strawberry Fields in Colorado.”

 Advancements in cleanroom wall panels unhinge control over not only exterior room dimensions and environments, but also over the properties of internal wall designs.
 Modular wall panels extend design freedom by offering customization of internal insulation for improved heat retention.
-The ability to integrate electrical conduits, product passthroughs, windows, ducting, air filters, and storage cabinets into structural design accelerates installation and overall performance.
-Space and workflow is optimized on application specific basis.
+The ability to integrate electrical conduits, product pass-throughs, windows, ducting, air filters, and storage cabinets into structural design accelerates installation and overall performance.
+Space and workflow are optimized on an application-specific basis.
 The rooms have very high insulation value which improves cooling efficiency, and they are tightly sealed which improves humidity control and prevents cross contamination.